ikarago/DEMO-FlyingCommandBar/README.md

 ## Instructions
-The detailed instructions about this sample can be found on my blog.
+The detailed instructions about this sample can be found on my blog:
 * [About the design](https://www.ikarago.com/development/uwp-flyingcommandbar/)
 * [About the implementation](https://www.ikarago.com/development/uwp-flyingcommandbar-revisited/)